-Lionfish are an invasive species that threaten Florida’s saltwater fish and wildlife.
+Lionfish are an invasive species that have a potential negative impact on native wildlife and habitat.
 FWC encourages divers, anglers and commercial harvesters to remove lionfish in Florida waters to limit negative impacts to native marine life and ecosystems.

 A recreational fishing license is not required for recreational fishers targeting lionfish while using a pole spear, a Hawaiian Sling, a handheld net or any spearing device that is specifically designed and marketed exclusively for lionfish.

 A recreational fishing license (unless exempt) is required for all other methods of harvesting lionfish including hook and line.

 The sale of commercially harvested lionfish requires a Saltwater Products License.

 Interested in selling lionfish?
 Check out this list of Florida Wholesale Dealers interested in purchasing lionfish.
 Complete the form to be added to our list.

 The FWC only issues permits to tournaments, dive clubs or other organized events that want to remove lionfish and other invasive species by spearfishing in areas of state waters where spearing is not allowed.
 To apply for a special event non-native species removal permit or for questions, email Lionfish@MyFWC.com.